paulovaca/Template-Styles-Next-15/README.md

 - Efeitos visuais avançados
 - Estados e interações

+## Getting Started

+Hit the run button to start the development server.

+You can start editing the page by modifying `app/page.tsx`.
+The page auto-updates as you edit the file.

+[Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) allow you to create custom request handlers for a given route using the Web Request and Response APIs.

+The `app/api` directory is mapped to `/api/*`.
+Folders in this directory with files named `route.ts` are treated as [Route handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) instead of pages.

+## Learn More

+To learn more about Next.js, take a look at the following resources:

+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 ## 🎯 Melhores Práticas

 1. **Sempre use variáveis CSS** em vez de valores hardcoded